-Our Anti-Hedging Policy provides that our directors, officers and all of our employees, shall not knowingly sell, directly or indirectly, a security of our company if such person selling such security does not own or has not fully paid for the security to be sold.
-In addition, the Anti-Hedging Policy provides that our directors, officers and employees shall not, directly or indirectly, engage in short selling in common shares of our company or purchase financial instruments (including, for greater certainty, puts, options, calls, prepaid variable forward contracts, equity swaps, collars or units of exchange funds) that are designed to hedge or offset a change in the market value of common shares or other securities of our company held by the person.
-For the purposes of our Anti-Hedging Policy, short selling does not include a sale of common shares not currently owned so long as the seller owns an immediately exercisable option to acquire the number of common shares sold, and the sale and exercise is conducted in accordance with our company's approved procedures for the exercise of options under our official equity compensation plans such as the Option Plan.
+Our Anti-Hedging Policy provides that our directors, officers and all of our employees, shall not knowingly sell, directly or indirectly, a security of our Company if such person selling such security does not own or has not fully paid for the security to be sold.
+In addition, the Anti-Hedging Policy provides that our directors, officers and employees shall not, directly or indirectly, engage in short selling in Common Shares or purchase financial instruments (including, for greater certainty, puts, options, calls, prepaid variable forward contracts, equity swaps, collars or units of exchange funds) that are designed to hedge or offset a change in the market value of Common Shares or other securities of our Company held by the person.
+For the purposes of our Anti-Hedging Policy, short selling does not include a sale of Common Shares not currently owned so long as the seller owns an immediately exercisable option to acquire the number of Common Shares sold, and the sale and exercise is conducted in accordance with our Company's approved procedures for the exercise of Options under our official equity compensation plans such as the Option Plan.